ANKIT-MANDLOI-17/02_Calculator-Javascript/README.md

 # Calculator Project

 This is a simple calculator project built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations like addition, subtraction, multiplication, and division.
-The calculator has a modern and responsive UI design.

 ## Screenshot